Competition Day Basics - Coaches/Teams

 Awards Ceremony (Closing Ceremony)

 Events conclude with the distribution of awards to teams in the main competition area.
 Teams can earn Judged Awards and Performance Awards at most events.
 Event Partners work with the REC Foundation RSM to determine what awards can be offered at each event.
-The awards and their qualification status are on the Awards tab of the event at Robotevents.com.
+The awards and their qualification status are on the Awards tab of the event at RECFevents.org.